halbow/halbow.github.io/content/posts/sync-first.md

 # ⚡️ FastAPI

-In the context of FastAPI, you can choose whether your endpoint are async or not by simply defining either an `async def`or a regular `def` for you endpoint:
+In the context of FastAPI, you can choose whether your endpoint are async or not, and FastAPI will automatically execute the async function on the event loop and the sync one in a threadpool !
+To define the endpoint, simply use `async def`or a regular `def`:

 ```python
 @app.get("/")